PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 mkdir -p "$GAMEDIR/conf"
 cd $GAMEDIR

-# Set the XDG environment variables for config & savefiles
-export XDG_DATA_HOME="$CONFDIR"
-export SDL_GAMECONTROLLERCONFIG="$sdl_controllerconfig"

-#  If XDG Path does not work
-# Use _directories to reroute that to a location within the ports folder.
-bind_directories ~/.portfolder $GAMEDIR/conf/.portfolder

 runtime="frt_3.2.3"
 if [ ! -f "$controlfolder/libs/${runtime}.squashfs" ]; then
   # Check for runtime if not downloaded via PM